lm42p/diy/docs/source/PartieElectrique/partie_electrique.rst

 - For Geckodrive :

-  Use Countersunk Head Screw M3 x 8mm
+  Use Countersunk Head Screw M3 x 8mm, washer and nuts

 Glue the Power 36/12V and Arduino